 - within 3 NM of the movement area of a controlled aerodrome; or

-- within the approach and departure paths referred to in section 4.05, whether or not they extend beyond 3 NM of the movement area of the controlled aerodrome.
+- within the approach and departure paths referred to in section 4.05, whether or not they extend beyond 3 NM of the movement area of the controlled aerodrome (MOS Part 101 Chapter 4).

 Planning your flight

-Airservices process applications (to operate within the 'no fly zone' of a controlled aerodrome) based on the risk the operation may pose to manned aircraft operations.
+Airservices process applications (to operate within the 'no fly zone' of a controlled aerodrome) based on the risk the operation may pose to conventionally piloted aircraft.
 The lower the residual risk, the greater the likelihood that the application will be approved.
 In order to reduce the risk to a minimum, the following should be taken into consideration.

 - Operations that are on an extension of a runway centreline pose far greater risk than those that are not.